mrherres/Project/README.md

 **How to run**

-Put the whole WP21Project folder in the htdocs folder.
-Run in webbrowser by opening http://localhost/WP21Project/
+Put the whole Project folder in the htdocs folder.
+Run in webbrowser by opening http://localhost/Project/

 **How to play**